Jump to

 Faculty Tunnel

-Graduates pass by faculty, their mentors for the past four years.
-The tunnel symbolizes the support, academic preparation, and whole-person education that marks students’ experiences at Taylor, and is a highlight for students and faculty members alike.
+Graduates pass by faculty, their mentors for the past four years, for final review.
+The tunnel symbolizes the support, academic preparation, and whole-person education that marks students’ Taylor experience and serves to bookend the welcome tunnel where, as incoming students, they were greeted with celebration as they entered campus.
+Today's tunnel is a highlight for students and faculty members alike.

 Flags of the World